momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

 :::info

-Just as you should reuse your Momento `CacheClient` and `TopicClient` objects when possible, so should you with the Momento auth token from AWS Secrets Managers.
+Just as you should reuse your Momento `CacheClient` and `TopicClient` objects when possible, so should you with the Momento auth token from AWS Secrets Manager.
 Otherwise you risk adding cost, both in time and money, to each Momento API call for the round trip to AWS Secrets Manager.

 :::